 Beyond coursework, research, and fulfilling their training grant requirements, BTP trainees go above and beyond in participating in many professional development and volunteer activities, both within their programs and across campus and in the larger Madison community.
 Trainees embody The Wisconsin Idea, the university’s guiding principle that what happens on campus should influence people’s lives off campus.

-The Bioscience Opportunities Preview Program (BOPs) and Chemistry Opportunities Program (CHOPs) at UW–Madison are annual recruiting events that invite highly qualified prospective graduate students to campus to learn about the graduate programs offered here.
+The Chemistry Opportunities Program (CHOPs) at UW–Madison is an annual recruiting event that invites highly qualified prospective graduate students to campus to learn about the graduate programs offered here.
 For some BTP trainees, this is how they got their first glimpse at the graduate student experience at UW–Madison and many return to volunteer to meet other potential graduate students, share information about their graduate programs, and answer questions about graduate student life.

 Many colleges and schools at UW–Madison have Graduate Research Scholar programs.
 They are fellowship programs on campus that offer a community of support and networking events for its underrepresented minority students in disciplines from all across campus.
 When not in a BTP-funded year, BTP trainees can be funded by a GRS program and take full advantage of these opportunities.
 Many continue with the community even after their funding ends to volunteer and participate in outreach and professional development activities.

 Career development is also an important part of BTP.
 For example, departments affiliated with BTP, as well as the university as a whole, host colloquia on topics such as how to navigate a male-dominated field and encourage diversity and inclusion in STEM fields.
 Another example is the Wisconsin Alumni Research Foundation’s Innovation Roadmap and other programs from the Wisconsin Alumni Research Foundation (WARF), which focus on issues of intellectual property, small business, entrepreneurship, and responsible conduct of research.
 Other opportunities include those from the National Research Mentoring Network and resources from the university’s Learning and Talent Development programs.
 BTP trainees are given information about these events by program administrators.